Skip to main content

 Define your replay states before you write handlers or storage logic.
 Your labels can vary, but you need clear equivalents for in-progress, completed, failed, and unknown-delivery outcomes after timeouts or dropped connections.
 That unknown-delivery case is the high-risk path, and retries there should be treated as replay, not a fresh create.

 Treat the API response as a boundary signal, not full operational truth by itself.
-In practice, reconcile final outcome against your system of record and any provider event stream your architecture uses.
-A useful checkpoint is to force a client timeout after submit, retry with the same key, and confirm the retry reuses prior outcome data instead of creating a second payout effect.
-If you need the full breakdown, read How to Implement OAuth 2.0 for Your Payment Platform API: Scopes Tokens and Best Practices.
+In practice, reconcile the final outcome against your system of record and any provider event stream your architecture uses.
+A useful checkpoint is to force a client timeout after submit, retry with the same key, and confirm the retry reuses the prior outcome instead of creating a second payout effect.

 Use this default: if payout outcome is not proven, treat it as unknown and retry the same payout intent with the same Idempotency-Key.
 Rotate the key only when you have intentionally closed that intent and are creating a different attempt.